-- Spring 2015 in-person NSO sessions are held in November and December
+- Spring sessions are available in November and December.

-Keep this webpage open so you can refer to these instructions and log on to myMCC using the username and password that MCC emailed to you.
+Keep this page open so you can refer to these instructions and log on to myMCC using the username and password that MCC emailed to you.

 - Once you've logged on, select Students Menu under My Toolbox